 Dividends, on the other hand, aren't tax-deductible corporate expense, so both the corporation and the shareholder must pay tax.
 As long as you work for your corporation, even in a part-time or consulting capacity, you can avoid double taxation by taking home profits in the form of a salary and bonuses rather than dividends.

 Securities laws are meant to protect investors from unscrupulous business owners.
 These laws require corporations to jump through some hoops before accepting investments in exchange for shares of stock (the "securities").
 Technically, a corporation is required to register the sale of shares with the federal Securities and Exchange Commission (SEC) and its state securities agency before granting stock to the initial corporate owners (shareholders).
 Registration takes time and typically involves extra legal and accounting fees.

 Fortunately, many small corporations can skip the registration process because of exemptions provided by both federal and state laws.
 For example, SEC rules don't require a corporation to register a "private offering," which is a non-advertised sale of stock to either:

 Most states have enacted their own versions of this popular federal exemption.

-If you and a few associates are setting up a corporation that you'll actively manage, you will no doubt qualify for an exemption, and you will not have to file any paperwork.
-For more information about federal exemptions, visit the SEC website at www.sec.gov.
-For more information on your state's exemption rules, go to your secretary of state's website; you can find links to each state's site at the website of the National Association of Secretaries of State, www.nass.org.
+If you and a few associates are setting up a corporation that you'll actively manage, you'll no doubt qualify for an exemption, and you won't have to file any paperwork.
+For more information about federal exemptions, visit the SEC website.
+For more information on your state's exemption rules, go to your secretary of state's website.

 A professional corporation is a special kind of corporation that only members of certain professions, such as lawyers, doctors, and healthcare workers, can create.
 By forming a professional corporation, professionals can limit their personal liability for the malpractice of their associates.